What are Design Research Types and Applications?

 What is Design Research?

 Design research Is the practice of using research to inform the design practice.
-Designers use the different qualitative and quantitative research methods during the design thinking process.
-At the early stage of the design thinking (Discover), research methods can be used to collect data about the design problem, target users, and their needs.
-The analysis of these data can help designers to format a clear idea about the problem (Define stage) before moving to prototyping (Develop).
-Design research includes the co-create and testing with the user to understand their experience and improve the design solution to meet with their needs.
+Designers use different qualitative and quantitative research methods during the design thinking process.
+At the early stage of design thinking (Discover), research methods can be used to collect data about the design problem, target users, and their needs.
+The analysis of these data can help designers to format a clear idea about the problem (Define stage) before moving to prototype (Develop).
+Design research includes co-creating and testing with the user to understand their experience and improve the design solution to meet their needs.

-In his book, Design Thinking, Nigel Cross explored how different famous designers creatively design their products and how they used different types of research, in particular visual research to inform their design ideas and creative practice.
-While our focus in this article is the types design research and their contribution to the design practice, you can check several design research methods in the IDEO Design Toolkit which provides comprehensive guide for the different research tools and when to use them during the design process.
-The aim of our discussion today is explore the connection between design and research and how they both blend seamlessly in the our daily design practice.
+In his book Design Thinking, Nigel Cross explored how different famous designers creatively design their products and how they used different types of research, in particular visual research, to inform their design ideas and creative practice.
+While our focus in this article is the types of design research and their contribution to the design practice, you can check several design research methods in the IDEO Design Toolkit, which provides a comprehensive guide for the different research tools and when to use them during the design process.
+The aim of our discussion today is to explore the connection between design and research and how they both blend seamlessly into our daily design practice.

 The Relation Between Design and Research